Matte0000/ImageConverter/README.md

 # ImageConverter
-Converts the format of a folder of images using termianl.
+Converts the format of a folder of images using terminal.

 # How it works
 Perform these steps